damilareadebowale/taskapp/README.md

 # taskapp
-Task App
-App to manage task and keep track of activities
+TaskApp manages task and keep track of all activities